uelichueli/swiyu-admin-ch.github.io/_specifications/interoperability-profile.md

 | SD-JWT VC         | [Token Status List](https://datatracker.ietf.org/doc/draft-ietf-oauth-status-list/) <br/> JSON format only    |

 ## Trust Protocol
-- Wallets and verifiers **MUST** support the SD-JWT VC representation of the [Trust Protocol based on VCs](https://swiyu-admin-ch.github.io/specifications/trust-protocol/).
+- Wallets **MUST** support the SD-JWT VC representation of the [Trust Protocol based on VCs](https://swiyu-admin-ch.github.io/specifications/trust-protocol/).
 - Trust Statements **MUST** be defined as follows:
     - `kid` from the JOSE header **MUST** be an absolute `did:tdw` with a key reference.
     - `iss` and `sub` from the JWT body **MUST** be a `did:tdw`.
 - The Trust Statement `TrustStatementMetadataV1` **MUST** be supported.
+- Issuers and verifiers **MAY** support the Trust Protocol for their own needs.

 This chapter maps to [Trust Protocol based on VCs V0.1](https://swiyu-admin-ch.github.io/specifications/trust-protocol/)